 Entry requirements: To be successful in this course it helps to have an excitement for art, an active imagination, a willingness to experiment and lots of enthusiasm.
 The Art and Design course provides students with opportunities to develop a wide range of transferable skills such as independent learning, time management and organisation.

-Further enquiries please contact Curriculum Area Leader, Mrs E Bennett ebennett@wadebridge.cornwall.sch.uk
+• Further enquiries please contact Curriculum Area Leader, Mr T Buckmaster tbuckmaster@wadebridge.cornwall.sch.uk